-Due to its space-saving features and modern style, pocket doors are widely used in residential construction.
-However, the proper locks must be installed on pocket doors to maintain discretion and safety.
-Here, we'll learn about the many kinds of locks used as pocket door hardware and how to install them.
+Due to their space-saving features and modern style, pocket doors are widely used in residential construction.
+However, installing the proper locks for pocket doors is essential for maintaining discretion and safety.
+In this guide, we'll explore the various types of pocket locks for doors, commonly used as pocket door hardware, and how to install them.

 When installing a pocket door, secrecy is a top priority.
 The purpose of a privacy lock is to restrict who can enter a certain area.
 Locking mechanisms that may be activated from a single side are a common feature.
 When privacy is at a premium, such as in a bedroom, bathroom, or home office, these locks come in handy.